Click the question to see the video answer.

 Of course, these measurements only tell us about the outer layers of the Sun.
 We can’t measure the inner parts of the Sun directly, but we can infer things about it through theoretical models, and by observing stars like the Sun at various ages in their development, some of which have shed their outer atmospheres.
 Also, the relatively new science of helioseismology allows us to infer some of the properties of the solar interior.

-Check out this web site for more on the Sun:
+- Check out this website for more on the Sun (Stanford Solar Center)

 DOES A DOPPLER SHIFT OCCUR BETWEEN THE EARTH AND THE SUN?
 WHAT EFFECT DOES IT HAVE ON THE COLOR SPECTRUM?

 There are actually a number of Doppler shift effects one needs to worry about when measuring velocities on the Sun.
 One of these Doppler shifts, is caused by the motion of the Earth about the Sun.
 If the Earth’s orbit was exactly circular, then there would be no Doppler shift.
 However, the orbit is slightly elliptical, and Earth is closest to the Sun in January, and farthest away in July.
 The maximum Doppler shift, though, occurs halfway between these dates, in April and October.
 The size of this Doppler shift is about 0.5 kilometers per second.

 For a telescope on the Earth, another doppler effect which needs to be accounted for is the Earth’s daily rotation.
 This is also on the order of 0.5 kilometers per second.
 On the other hand, a satellite in orbit about the Earth would have a much larger effect.
 Since a typical orbital period in low Earth orbit is once every 90 minutes, the Doppler shift would then be about 7.5 kilometers per second.